spolarbear/SL-Former/README.md

 We respectfully invite the editorial team to access this repository for a detailed review of the data, code, and supplementary materials accompanying the manuscript.
 Your professional insights and constructive suggestions are highly appreciated.

-Should you have any questions or require additional information, please do not hesitate to contact the corresponding author.
+Should you have any questions or require additional information, please contact the corresponding author.

 ---